JekiTheMonkey/ekithemonkey.github.io/_posts/2023-09-23-Lyra-Seamless-Travel.md

 # Tip for original seamless travel functions

-Also, to make sure that the original `SeamlessTravel` functions are not called accidentally by <i>something</i> you can override them the following way:
+To make sure that the original `SeamlessTravel` functions are not called accidentally by <i>something</i> you can override them the following way:

 ```c++